Rabobank: 21st century

-Traditionally the bank served mostly farmers and small businesses.
-Since the introduction of consumer salary accounts in the 1960s the number of retail clients grew exponentially.
-This has led to Rabobank being a prominent player in the field of savings accounts, checking accounts and mortgages in the Netherlands.

 In June 2012, rating agency Moody's downgraded Rabobank's to Aa2 (previously Aaa), with a negative outlook.
 Due to a new rating methodology in November 2011 by rating agency Standard & Poor's, the credit status was downgraded two steps from AAA to AA.
-In November 2014, S&P lowered the rating from AA- to A+ with a negative outlook.
-Rating agency Fitch rates the credit status of the bank AA-, with a negative outlook.
+In November 2014, S&P lowered the rating from AA− to A+ with a negative outlook.
+Rating agency Fitch rates the credit status of the bank AA−, with a negative outlook.

 As per the new strategy, Rabobank is planning to exit some markets.
-In September 2014, Rabobank sold Bank BGZ to BNP Paribas for $1.39 billion.
+In September 2014, Rabobank sold BGZ Bank to BNP Paribas for $1.39 billion.

 Unlike most major banks, Rabobank's central organisation was originally a subsidiary of the local branches.
 However, new banking regulations made a new arrangement necessary.
 In late 2015, on the recommendation of a specially-created Governance Committee, Rabobank's 106 cooperative banks voted unanimously to merge with Rabobank Nederland.
 The merger took effect on 1 January 2016.
 While the 106 Rabobanks still have considerable autonomy, the central organisation is now the parent body.

 A 2013 scandal resulted in a $1 billion fine for unscrupulous trading practices, which included the manipulation of LIBOR currency rates worldwide.
 Chief Executive Piet Moerland resigned immediately as a result.

-Job cuts

 In December 2015, Rabobank announced to cut 9,000 jobs by 2018 (3,000 jobs by the end of 2016) and almost a fifth of its current workforce.
 The policy was to comply with the tougher Basel IV rulebook.

+By 2019, Rabobank had offices in 38 countries.